FrancisLin8993/email-feedback-collection/README.md

 Project expansion & improvement TODO list:

-- **The version of the sendgrid npm package in the project is deprecated.
-Update the package to the newest version and refactor relevant code.**
+- [x] The version of the sendgrid nodejs npm package in the project is deprecated.
+Update the sendgrid npm package to the newest version and refactor relevant code.
 - Change the MaterialCSS into MaterialUI.
 - Make the app become responsive.
 - Change authentication mechanism from cookie-based to JWT.